 As part of our dental implant restoration services, our dentists, Drs.
-Noles, Estes, and Sullivan will do a complete and thorough examination to make sure the implant is properly functioning.
+Noles, Estes, and Steinhauer will do a complete and thorough examination to make sure the implant is properly functioning.
 If any problems are discovered with the implant or the abutment, our dentists can discuss treatment options with you.

 Our Dental Team Works With You Create a Customized Replacement Crown

 If our dentists, Drs.
-Noles, Estes, and Sullivan determine that your crown is damaged or broken and needs to be replaced, our experienced dental team will walk you through the restoration process.
+Noles, Estes, and Steinhauer determine that your crown is damaged or broken and needs to be replaced, our experienced dental team will walk you through the restoration process.
 It is our goal to create a replacement crown for your implant that not only looks natural, but feels natural.